emxsys/worldwind-web-app-tutorial/docs/index.md

 must be included.
 You can add other `<meta>` elements like author, description, etc.

-### NavBar: Main menu
+### NavBar: The Main Menu

 Our web app uses a Bootstrap [Navbar](https://getbootstrap.com/docs/4.0/components/navbar/) component to render the main menu at the top of the page.
 The Navbar is responsive: it automatically adjusts its layout based on the page width.

-The Navbar component is placed the beginning of the `<body>` element.

-We'll add menu items for the features that we will implement in this tutorial, including:
+We'll go ahead add menu items all for the features that we will implement, including:

 - Layer panel for managing the layers displayed on the globe
 - Makers panel for managing markers placed on the globe
 - Settings panel for configuring the WorldWind globe
 - Search box for place name searches and geocoding

+Copy/paste the following block of HTML at the beginning of your page's `<body/>`
+section:

 ```html
 <nav class="navbar navbar-expand-md fixed-top navbar-dark bg-dark">